Skip to main content

 You can think the Samples as a unique data entry for the size level of the physical objects.
 In the above example sheet, a ‘red’ item of the brand ‘Social’ (the ‘red’ and ‘Social’ is product property) can come in multiple sizes, so it is best to enrich such sample data by using Sample properties.
 You can then have the Sample Codes as a combination of Product Code + Size.

-A sample can belong to one product or to multiple products if you enable sample pooling.
+A sample can belong to one Product Request or to multiple Product Requests if you enable sample pooling.
 Deleting a sample will not affect the production data, but there are a few scenarios where CF does not allow deleting the sample which you can read more here.

 2. Status

-There are four product statuses: Backlog - To Do - In Progress - Done.
+There are four Product Request statuses: Backlog - To Do - In Progress - Done.

-Usually, when products are imported to the system, they will have Backlog status which indicates that the products are not ready for production.
-Once the associated sample of a product is checked-in meaning that the physical item is received at the studio, and it is ready to be photographed, the product status changes from Backlog to To do, flagging that it is ready for production.
-When the sample later got checked out, it will not affect the Product’s status.
+Usually, when Product Requests are imported to the system, they will have Backlog status which indicates that the Product Requests are not ready for production.
+Once the associated sample of a Product Request is checked-in meaning that the physical item is received at the studio, and it is ready to be photographed, the Product Request status changes from Backlog to To do, flagging that it is ready for production.
+When the sample later got checked out, it will not affect the Product Request’s status.

 Note:

-• Users can edit a product, manually changing the status from "Backlog" to "To Do" or vice versa as long as the production has not started yet.
+• Users can edit a Product Request, manually changing the status from "Backlog" to "To Do" or vice versa as long as the production has not started yet.

-However, under Studio Settings, you can decide the product’s status when they are imported.
+However, under Studio Settings, you can decide the Product Request’s status when they are imported.

-In Progress: The product is In Progress as soon as the images are started transferring.
+In Progress: The Product Request is In Progress as soon as the images are started transferring.

-Done: The product is Done when all of its work units have Done status.
+Done: The Product Request is Done when all of its work units have Done status.

 Sample checked-in status